raspberrypi/documentation/usage/scratch/gpio/README.md

 - `[ red | green | yellow ]  = (0 |1 )`
 - `Output + [ E | F | G | H ]  = (0 |1 )`

-The inputs A, B, C, D, and the big red button are provided as sensor variables, all having possible values (0|1).
-There is a demo in 'Motors and Sensors/gpio-pibrella'
+The inputs A, B, C, D, and the big red button are provided as sensor variables, all having possible values (0/1).
+There is a demo in **Motors and Sensors/gpio-pibrella**.

 #### Explorer HAT Pro

 This board is a bit more of a challenge to drive, since it has parts that are GPIO connected and parts that are I2C connected:

-- 4 LEDs
+- Four LEDs
-- 4 5V output connectors
+- Four 5V output connectors
-- 4 buffered input connectors
+- Four buffered input connectors
-- 2 H-bridge motor drivers
+- Two H-bridge motor drivers
-- 4 analogue inputs
+- Four analogue inputs
-- 4 capacitive input pads
+- Four capacitive input pads

 To use this board, set `AddOn` to `ExplorerHAT`.